What is one problem you should keep in mind when researching information on the internet?

 A study by Toby Hopp revealed that people who lack trust in conventional media are more likely to share disinformation.
 There was a strong correlation between political views and the amount of fake news shared online.
-Social media users at the far ends of ideological extremes, both left and right-wing, shared false information more frequently than the rest.
+These fake news statistics showed that social media users at the far ends of ideological extremes, both left and right-wing, shared false information more frequently than the rest.

 They [conspiracy theorists & people with strong political views] commonly enforce a worldview comprised of two groups of people: those in the know (a small group of people, such as readers of the site) and “sheeple” (everyone else, and especially those who populate the dominant political sphere.